NYPL/nypl-core/vocabularies/business-logic/nyplBibAndItemSuppression.md

     * If type value is mapped to nypl:suppressed=true, suppress item from display.
       * (generally only itype=50 is suppressed -- represents temporary NCIP item records)
     * If itype value is mapped to nypl:suppressed=false, display item record.
-* If item is determined as NOT suppressed, apply NYPL-owned item requestability logic (link TBA)
+* If item is determined as NOT suppressed, apply NYPL-owned item requestability logic: https://github.com/NYPL/nypl-core/blob/master/vocabularies/business-logic/Requestability.md

 **Related documentation**